 Learning from Your Peer Adviser

 These current students have been trained and know what to expect during your first year at Northwestern.They are an extremely valuable resource and are available for you to ask questions, share concerns and seek guidance.
-See the entire Peer Adviser staff here.
+View the Peer Adviser profiles on the New Student and Family Programs Tumblr page.

 Whether you're coming from another country or just a few houses away in Evanston, making friends is a priority for nearly all new students who come to Northwestern--especially since most of your high school friends have been in college for almost a month.
 Through PA groups, mingling in the residence halls and social events, Wildcat Welcome gives you a multitude of opportunities to meet other students and make new friends.